samwells9/samwells9.github.io/_pages/blog.md

 </code></pre>

 <p>
-  Our dataframe has the fixture id, date, home team, away team, home score, and away score for every game from 2018-2024.
-This is a great start, but I want more detailed
+  The dataframe has the fixture id, date, home team, away team, home score, and away score for every game from 2018-2024.
+This is a great start, but I wanted more detailed
   match statistics.
-In order to do that, we can use the fixture/statistics endpoint.
+In order to do that, I used the fixture/statistics endpoint.
 The main purpose of creating that first dataframe was to get all the fixture ids in a single place.
-Now that they are, we can run a for loop that takes each fixture id and gathers the in-depth match statistics for that game.
-Here is how I did it:
+Now that they are, I can run a for loop that takes each fixture id and gathers the in-depth match statistics for that game.
+Here is how I did it (it might take a while to run):
 </p>

 <pre style="font-size: 12px; padding: 10px; line-height: 1.2;"><code class="language-python">